OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/ai_security_overview.md

 3. **Arranging responsibility**: For each selected threat, determine who is responsible to address it.
 By default, the organization that builds and deploys the AI system is responsible, but building and deploying may be done by different organizations, and some parts of the building and deployment may be deferred to other organizations, e.g. hosting the model, or providing a cloud environment for the application to run.
 Some aspects are shared responsibilities.

     If components of your AI system are hosted, then you share responsibility regarding all controls for the relevant threats with the hosting provider.
 This needs to be arranged with the provider, using for example a responsibility matrix.
 Components can be the model, model extensions, your application, or your infrastructure.
+See [Threat model of using a model as-is](#threat-model-with-controls---genai-as-is).

    If an external party is not open about how certain risks are mitigated, consider requesting this information and when this remains unclear you are faced with either 1) accept the risk, 2) or provide your own mitigations, or 3)avoid the risk, by not engaging with the third party.